ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

 ### 🆕 Special Mode 🆕

-Opinionated mode designed to be run 24/7.
-Just choose it and it will work in a loop:
+A mode designed for continuous operation.
+Just select it, and it will loop through the following actions:

-- enters Free giveaways
+- Enter free giveaways
-- enters Wishlist giveaways
+- Enter wishlist giveaways
-- enters Recommended giveaways
+- Enter recommended giveaways
-- enters Group giveaways
+- Enter group giveaways
-- enter other giveaways starting with highest rated ones
+- Enter other giveaways, starting with the highest-rated ones

 ### Easily configurable